Social Work (SWK)

 SWK A106 Introduction to Social Welfare 3 Credits

-Analyzes social inequality and the American social welfare system.
-Traces historical development of government response to social inequality.
+Analyzes social inequality in the American social welfare system and traces government response to social inequality.
 Explores historical and persisting dilemmas-ethical, political, social, and economic-explicit and implicit in social welfare provisioning.
-Develops understanding of social welfare problems and solutions.
+Develops understanding of social welfare programs, problems, and solutions.
+The domains of welfare to be considered include health, education, employment, housing, and safety net programs.

 Attributes: UAA Diversity & Inclusion GER, UAA Social Sciences GER.

-SWK A206 Introduction to Social Work 3 Credits
+SWK A151 Introduction to Social Work 3 Credits

-Introduces the profession of social work and its fields of practice, roles, professional values and ethics, and guiding theories and perspectives.
-Highlights the profession's commitment to engaging diversity, serving at-risk populations, and advancing human rights and social and economic justice, especially within Alaska.
+Introduces the profession of social work and its fields of practice, roles, professional values and ethics, social work education, and guiding theories and perspectives from an anti-oppression framework.
+Highlights the profession's commitment to engaging diversity, economic justice, and advancing human rights of marginalized individuals and communities, with particular focus on Alaska.

-SWK A243 Cultural Diversity and Community Service Learning 3 Credits
+SWK A243 Diversity, Equity and Inclusion through Community Service Learning 3 Credits

-Focuses on the intersection of multiple dimensions of difference and their relationship to oppression and privilege.
-Concepts introduced in the class will be applied to students' interactions with clients of community-based partner organizations as part of a required 20-hour service learning component.
+Uses intersectionality as a framework for exploring multiple dimensions of difference and their relationship to oppression, privilege, and cultural humility.
+Applies concepts introduced in the class to students' interactions with clients of community-based partner organizations as part of a required 20-hour service learning component.

 Attributes: UAA Diversity & Inclusion GER, UAA Alaska Native-Themed GER, UAA Social Sciences GER.